stouch/docs/getting-started/introduction.md

 * **[Layout](/guides/layouts.html)** — Modular extensions for displaying collections
 * **[Interface](/guides/interfaces.html)** — Modular extensions for interacting with fields

+## Choosing an Architecture

+Directus is a toolkit that provides many different options for how you can organize your projects, properties, environments, and data.
+Unlike other platforms, there's no _one right way_ to do things.
+This freedom can be overwhelming to some developers, so let's cover a few high-level ways to structure things:

+* **Instances** (installation-level) have the broadest scope.
+You can use this to define an App, Team, Client, etc. This is useful if you want to have things running on different servers with altogether different API/App URLs, or if you need to customize/extend the actual Directus source code.
+* **Projects** (database-level) have their own data model and API, with scoped CMS users, asset storage, extensions, and branding.
+Directus is multitenent, so you can have multiple public/private projects per instance.
+Often projects are used as environments (eg: staging, prod), or to separate client projects.
+* **Roles** (permission-level) can be used to scope access to Collections and Items (see below).
+* **Collections** (table-level) are a good way to separate content within different data models.
+You can create different collections, and then broadly enable/disable access to them with Role permissions.
+* **Items** (record-level) can be scoped based on a Role's permissions.
+This can limit user access within collections using the same data model (eg: only view/edit items created by users within your role).

 ## Core Principles

 Directus is a simple solution for complex problems.
 Every aspect of Directus is data-first and guided by the following core principles: